Flag of the Hudson's Bay Company: History

 The canton of the flag has been changed twice.
-Between 1682 and 1707, the flag of St. George was in the canton before being replaced by the flag of Great Britain.
+Between 1682 and 1707, the flag of St. George was in the canton before being replaced by the flag of Great Britainfollowing the 1707 Acts of Union.
 In 1801 this was replaced by the flag of the United Kingdom following the Acts of Union 1800.

 Prior to 1869 the flag was used as both the flag of Rupert's Land and the Hudson's Bay Company.
 After Rupert's Land was purchased by the government of Canada, the flag continued as the flag of the HBC.
 The company stopped using its Red Ensign flag in 1965 after the flag of Canada was introduced.

-The company's governor's standard used as the company's flag from 1970 to 2012.

 In 1970, the company adopted the company's governor's standard as its corporate flag.
 The flag was introduced in 1779 as the company's governor's standard and was flown to indicate the presence of the company's governor at a specific location.
 The flag features the company's coat of arms on a white field.

 In the fall of 2012, the Hudson's Bay Company launched a re-design of both its corporate and retail logos.
 The company adopted a flag that was the same design as the company logo, which was the dark blue field and the letters "HBC" in the centre.

 The HBC logotype on the flag has varied over the decades.
 In historical photographs and postcards, the HBC logotype in the bottom-right corner of the flag have had multiple variants in typography, including periods embedded within as HB.C. as seen in old postcards and photos.